lhermann/langify-docs/authorization.md

 :chart_with_upwards_trend: recom.
 5000

-You can **release different editions** of a translation after it has been proofread one or several times.
+You can **release different editions** of a translation after it has been amended one or several times.
 Editions will get converted into different formats and are ready for printing.
 Guardians may act as moderators for **other areas and languages** if they have a command of the language.
 A Guardian may **block users** from the trustee's area or the whole website after repeated abuse of their website privileges.
-Trustees, proofreaders and other guardians can give this privilege.
+Trustees, amenders and other guardians can give this privilege.

-### 13. Proofreader
+### 13. Amender

 :chart_with_upwards_trend: recom.
 10000

-You may **proofread** a translation in order to release it.
-Other proofreaders or trustees may provide this privilege.
+You may **amend** a translation in order to release it.
+Other amender or trustees may provide this privilege.

 ### Trustee